Marxtee/Marxtee/README.md

 I'm a Front-end developer, I'd like to make some contributions for front-end open source and share some thoughts on my blog and github.

-I am looking for a front-end developer position in a state-owned enterprise
+I am looking for a front-end developer position in a Technology Company

 ### 📫 How to reach me